Needlesslord/PaintWars_by_BrainDeadStudios/Docs/QAWorkflow.md

   - Urgent: Bug needs to be fixed immediately.
   - High: Bug needs to be fixed within a day or two.
   - Regular: Bug needs to be fixed within a week.
-  - Low: Bug needs to be fixed whenever there aren't any high or critial bugs.
+  - Low: Bug needs to be fixed whenever there aren't any high or urgent bugs.
 + **Version:** The version of the build where the bug happens.

 ***